Skip to content Skip to footer

 Investing in the future

 Purchasing and protecting Trout Creek Ranch was an important first step, but we’re just as excited about the road ahead.
-Partnering with The Nature Conservancy and others on research efforts and conservation management will help establish regional conservation goals, test innovative restoration techniques, and develop new, collaborative land management strategies on wild and working lands for wildlife and people.
+Partnering with The Nature Conservancy and others on research efforts and conservation management will help accomplish regional conservation goals, test innovative restoration techniques, and develop new, collaborative land management strategies on wild and working lands for wildlife and people.
 Ongoing efforts include:

 • Assess ecological values, develop restoration plans, monitor water resources